davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 ### Maryland
 I don't remember much of Maryland, except that it was the only state I visited that had bear poles from which to hang bear bags from.
 The idea is that you put all your food and smellables in there to keep it out of reach of bears and other critters, so they won't bug you in your tent.

-I also remember some firsts - the first big climb up to the Weverton Cliffs, where I was easily winded and had to take multiple breaks as my body was getting used to hiking with a pack.
+I also remember some firsts - the first big climb up to the **Weverton Cliffs**, where I was easily winded and had to take multiple breaks as my body was getting used to hiking with a pack.
 I remember the first shelter - Ed Garvey shelter, not that far away from where I started that first afternoon.
 I wasn't yet comfortable with sleeping with other people (strangers!) in shelters, so I setup my tent nearby that evening, giving myself plenty of daylight to figure out mundane chores to wind down the day, things which would soon become automatic.

 I remember seeing another hiker there in the morning - an older man in his 60s named Piper - who I would see at the next shelter, then briefly the day after that, then never again.
 So it goes with most AT interactions.